David-solly/mxbcode/README.md

 ### Running the server

-To run the server - Supply a port number and an optional bind address.
-This will override the `-count` argument if used together.
+To run the CLI as a server - Supply a port number when running the app. eg - `go run . -port=8282` this will start the cli in server mode and expose the above generate endpoints.
-`go run ./cmd/server/ -port=8082` - optional `-addr=my.bind.address`.

 ## Cache